 To create their Arm Lock putters, most putter companies simply add loft to the putter by bending the shaft.
 That saves them from having to develop special Arm Lock putter heads, but it also creates a hooked face at address.

-What we do with our DF 2.1 Arm Lock putters is drill a shaft hole with an added 5 degrees of shaft lean, which means the putter will sit perfectly square and flat at address… just like our short putters.
+What we do with our DF 2.1 and MEZZ.1 Arm Lock putters is drill a shaft hole with added shaft lean, which means the putter will sit perfectly square and flat at address… just like our short putters.

 So how do you fit an Arm Lock putter without an Arm Lock putter?
 It’s surprisingly easy to do over email or the phone with our Remote Fittings.